camilledamore/Google-Inflation/README.md

 ## Conclusion

 It is uncertain whether or not inflation rate can be predicted accurately via Google search data.
 It seems to be a promising predictor for the US and Canada for dates after 2020, but it is unreliable in Mexico and South Africa for all years studied.
-This is possibly due to variations in internet availability.

 Because there was little promising findings for the keyword "inflation", I did not investigate the trend between the other other five related keywords (interest rate, market, job, and trade) with the recorded inflation rates.
-This is for sake of time.
-However, it may be interesting to repeat analysis with the remaining data.
+It may be interesting to repeat analysis with the remaining data.

 Further analysis in subsequent years is needed to investigate the trend further.